junxit/us-congress-bills-113/metadata.md

 - 2013-03-18 — Introduced in Senate
 - 2013-03-18 — Read twice and referred to the Committee on Environment and Public Works.
+- 2013-03-20 — Committee on Environment and Public Works.
+Ordered to be reported with amendments favorably.
+- 2013-04-22 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment in the nature of a substitute.
+With written report No. 113-13.
+- 2013-04-22 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment in the nature of a substitute.
+With written report No. 113-13.
+- 2013-04-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 44.